Asylum and international protection

-Through our Italian Center for Legal Action we provide legal information and advice to refugees and support the work of lawyers who litigate to ensure that their fundamental rights are respected.
+Through our Italian Centre for Legal Action we provide legal information and advice to refugees and support the work of lawyers who litigate to ensure that their fundamental rights are respected.

 For more than three decades, Italy has been a country of immigration with more than 5 million foreigners, making up about 8.3% of the total population.
 They, however, do not enjoy full rights.

 Given the lack of opportunities for non-EU migrants to enter and work legally they are likely to end up in the hands of traffickers who abuse, abduct and sometimes torture them.
 More than 5,000 people died trying to cross the Mediterranean in 2016.